Tardigrades

 They have very special abilities which allow them to survive without water for more than 120 years.
 They have been tested to survive the hot temperatures up to 151 °C and cold temperatures up to -272 °C (near absolute zero).

-Scientists even think that they have survived the past global mass extinctions which includes meteorite impacts, high energy bursts of gamma rays, and several other astrophysical events of the past.
+Scientists even think that they have survived the past global mass extinctions which includes meteorite impacts, high Energy bursts of gamma rays, and several other astrophysical events of the past.

 How Tardigrades Survive Extreme Environments?